-Butternut Hill Natural Area is located in North Hero, VT.
-The 1 mile long trail begins at Camp Ingalls and winds through a unique floodplain forest, along a ridge of cedar forest, and down to the shores of Lake Champlain.
+Butternut Hill Natural Area is located in beautiful North Hero, VT.
+Only a 45-minute drive from downtown Burlington, this natural area offers visitors a great Vermont hiking experience in the scenic Lake Champlain Islands region.
+The one mile long kid-friendly trail begins at the Town of North Hero’s Camp Ingalls and winds through a unique floodplain forest, along an impressive cedar forest ridge, and down to the shores of Lake Champlain.
+When you visit, keep an eye out for the natural area’s namesake butternut trees (also known as white walnut).

 Check back soon for a family-friendly hiking guide.